Sukhum169/sukhum169.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1" style="text-align: justify; font-size: 20px;">

 [AI-aided Intelligent Design and Manufacturing of Dental Prosthesis](https://ieeexplore.ieee.org/abstract/document/9422832)
-AI-aided Prosthesis Intelligent Design and Manufacturing is a cutting-edge topic that combines artificial intelligence with prosthetic dentistry.
 It aims to leverage AI algorithms to optimize the design process of dental prostheses, such as crowns, bridges, and dentures, based on individual patient data and requirements.
 By integrating AI into the manufacturing process, it enables the production of customized prosthetic devices with improved accuracy, fit, and functionality.
 This innovative approach promises to revolutionize the field of prosthodontics by streamlining workflow, enhancing patient outcomes, and advancing the overall quality of dental care.

 </div>
 </div>